Professional Program in Producing

 4. Undergraduate Bachelor's Transcript or Copy of Degree Certificate or DegreeVerify Certificate from National Student Clearinghouse: Although we do not take college grades into consideration, we require proof that an undergraduate Bachelor's degree has been conferred.
 Please provide a copy of your transcript (an unofficial copy is okay), OR a copy of your degree certificate, OR a DegreeVerify Certificate from National Student Clearinghouse.
 Alternatively, if you have an advanced degree such as an MFA, we will accept that transcript or certificate.

 Application Fee: There is no application fee for our programs.
-If an applicant is not admitted, the applicant will not be charged, or the cashier's check/money orders will be returned.
+If an applicant is not admitted, the applicant will not be charged.

 Financial Aid: At this time, financial aid is not available for any of our courses.

 Applicants who would like to withdraw from any of our courses must do so in writing.
-Students should email firstname.lastname@example.org.
+Students may simply email us at firstname.lastname@example.org

 Participation in TFT Professional Programs is prohibited under the B1/B2 visas/ESTA visa waiver program (WT/WB).